A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Introduction

-A comprehensive review of the principles for minimum variance robust adaptive beamforming technique was reported in \cite{VOROBYOV20133264}.
-Here after, we briefly review several representative robust beamforming techniques.
-To handle the uncertainty of SV, the linearly constrained minimum variance (LCMV) beamformer \cite{Buckley1987LCMV} enforces multiple distortionless constraints on possible DoAs of the target signal.
-Though the LCMV beamformer stabilizes the mainlobe response for possible target DoAs, it does use up the DoF resource that could be otherwise used for suppressing interference and noise.
-Instead of enforcing multiple equality constraints, uncertainty set based beamformers \cite{Vorobyov2003worst,Li2003Capon,Lorenz2005Robust,Nai2011Iterative} model the mismatch part of the SV lies in a bounded spherical or ellipsoidal, where the mainlobe is stabilized by a worst-case optimization criterion \cite{Vorobyov2003worst,Li2003Capon,Lorenz2005Robust} or by iteratively estimating the SV \cite{Nai2011Iterative} from the uncertainty set.
-Another way for mitigating the uncertainty of SV is the eigenspace based beamformers \cite{Chang1992eigenspace,Feldman1996projection,HUANG20121758}, which modify the SV by projecting it onto the estimated signal-plus-interference subspace.
-The eigenspace based beamformers suffer from noise corrosion when signal-to-noise ratio (SNR) is low.
+To handle the uncertainty of SV, the linearly constrained minimum variance (LCMV) beamformer~\cite{Buckley1987LCMV} enforces multiple distortionless constraints on possible DoAs of the target signal.
+Though the LCMV beamformer stabilizes the mainlobe response for the target, it does use up the DoF resource that could be otherwise used for suppressing interference and noise.
+When the SVs enforced in constraints contain DoA errors, a recent work~\cite{chakrabarty2017bayesian} proposes a Bayesian approach to jointly estimate DoAs and suppresses interference and noise.
+Instead of enforcing multiple equality constraints, uncertainty set based beamformers~\cite{Vorobyov2003worst,Li2003Capon,Lorenz2005Robust,Nai2011Iterative,Huang2018,liao2017robust} assume the mismatch of SV lies in a bounded spherical or ellipsoidal. {\black The mainlobe can be stabilized by enforcing a worst-case criterion~\cite{Vorobyov2003worst,Li2003Capon,Lorenz2005Robust} based constraint} or by iteratively estimating the SV from the uncertainty set~\cite{Nai2011Iterative}.
+Another way for mitigating the uncertainty of SV is the eigenspace based beamformers~\cite{Chang1992eigenspace,Feldman1996projection,HUANG20121758}, which modify the SV by projecting it onto the estimated signal-plus-interference subspace.
+Besides, {\black authors in~\cite{ruan2016robust}} propose an orthogonal Krylov subspace-based method to estimate the SV in a reduced-dimensional subspace.
+These subspace-based beamformers may suffer from noise corrosion when signal-to-noise ratio (SNR) is low.